 The Houston Graduate School of Theology began holding classes in 1983, having developed its initial relationship with the Texas Area Friends Churches.
 It was a Friends seminary, which focuses its education opportunities on the wider Christian community.
-In 1988 the seminary was accorded a formal relationship as an educational ministry within Evangelical Friends Church - Mid America Yearly Meeting.
-In 2004 the seminary officially ended its designation as a Friends Seminary becoming a multi-denominational institution.
+In 1988 the seminary was accorded a formal relationship as an educational ministry within Evangelical Friends Church - Mid America Yearly

+Meeting.
+In 2004 the seminary officially ended its designation as a Friends Seminary becoming a multidenominational institution.

-Youth of Evangelical Friends Church - Mid America Yearly Meeting.
+Youth of Evangelical Friends Church - Mid America Yearly Meeting- Young people are a vital part of Evangelical Friends Church - Mid America Yearly Meeting.
 In 1887 a Christian Fellowship Union was organized to provide opportunities for greater communication and fellowship among youth.
 The name Christian Endeavor was adopted in 1892 to coincide with the national organization of young people.
 An increased identity with other young people among Evangelical Friends prompted the new name of Friends Youth in 1964.
 A variety of conferences and retreats have contributed greatly to the spiritual growth and development of young Friends of Evangelical Friends Church - Mid America Yearly Meeting.
 In response to a concern for our own campgrounds, in 1950 Kansas Yearly Meeting opened Camp Quaker Haven near Arkansas City, Kansas.
 Quaker Haven provides excellent opportunities for camping with cabins, dining hall, chapel, the David E. Cox Memorial swimming pool, miniature golf, and other recreational facilities.
 It has the capacity to accommodate 300 people and is in constant use by Evangelical Friends Church - Mid America Yearly Meeting and other groups.